AppleLua/Terminal-Discord/README.md

 # Terminal-Discord
-A Discord client in the Windows Terminal
+A Discord client made for the Windows Terminal.

+No prototype is out yet.
+I am working on it.